-Ranking the best streaming movies this month (January 2020)
+Ranking the best streaming movies this month (February 2020)

 Deciding what to watch on any streaming platform can be downright overwhelming, so let’s create a ranking of the best streaming movies arriving this month.

 The majority of these titles won’t be available for streaming right on February 1, but rather a bit later in the month.
 They wouldn’t be on here if they weren’t well worth the wait, though.

 This list comprises not just classic prestige films, but also hidden gems you might’ve missed.
 Now presenting SNIPdaily’s ranking of the top 10 newly arrived (or returning), highly recommended movies to stream this February.

 CHECK IT OUT: Best streaming services this month

 You know the whole cliche where a young man holds a boom box outside a girl’s window, begging for her to come back?
 It’s been often parodied, but originated in writer-director Cameron Crowe’s teen rom-com.